 In anticipation of his first trip to Spain, Huntington spent most of 1891 immersed in intensive study of Arabic with a tutor.
 Though seemingly unrelated to the necessities of travel in Spain, Arabic also formed part of Huntington’s larger scheme of Hispanic studies.
 Not all of 1891 was dedicated to Arabic and planning for his long-awaited trip to Spain.
 In February, he made a brief visit to Cuba, from which he gained “many new Spanish impressions,” along with a trunk full of books.

 In 1892, the time at last had come for his trip to Spain.
 Huntington busied himself with surgical studies in the eventuality of serious injury in some remote region of Spain, began work on his translation of the Poem of the Cid, and furiously compiled notes for the journey.
-Finally in June he set off for Spain in the company of his paid scholarly companion, Professor William I. Knapp of Yale University.
+Finally, in June he set off for Spain in the company of his paid scholarly companion, Professor William I. Knapp of Yale University.
 The adventures, experiences, and impressions of this first trip to Spain were recorded by Huntington in minute detail in a copious succession of letters to his mother.
 Five years later, these very letters, though judiciously expurgated, became A Note-Book in Northern Spain (New York, 1898).

 Huntington married his cousin Helen Gates Criss in London in the summer of 1895.
 That same year, in collaboration with the De Vinne Press in New York City, he began to publish a series of facsimiles of rare books and manuscripts taken primarily from his own library, in the hope that these valuable texts might be preserved and made available to scholars.
 The following spring saw his return to Spain, and his library grew by leaps and bounds.
 In February 1897, his father made the couple a gift of an estate named “Pleasance” in Baychester, located in the eastern Bronx on Long Island Sound, on the heels of which followed the gift of three Spanish paintings from Collis’s collection, which included Antonis Mor’s portrait of the Duke of Alba (1549).
-Finally Huntington had space for a proper library, and its planning and construction filled the remainder of the year.
+Finally, Huntington had space for a proper library, and its planning and construction filled the remainder of the year.
 This endeavor provided valuable practical experience for the eventual design and construction of his “Spanish Museum.”

-His library completed and installed at “Pleasance,” and having seen the publication of the first volume of his edition of the Poem of the Cid (New York, 1897), Huntington set off for southern Spain in 1898, this time his focus being books and archaeology.
+His library completed and installed at “Pleasance,” and having seen the publication of the first volume of his edition of the Poem of the Cid (New York, 1897), Huntington set off for southern Spain in 1898, this time his focus is books and archaeology.
 The rare books that he so eagerly sought he found in Seville in the library of the Marquis of Jerez de los Caballeros, but he would have to wait another four years before he could negotiate their purchase.
 On discovering that the French archaeologist Arthur Engel had abandoned his excavations at Itálica, Huntington arranged to lease the site and began his own excavations in January 1898.
 The treasures unearthed at Itálica, an endeavor cut short by the outbreak of the Spanish American War, along with the objects acquired from the excavations of George Bonsor at Carmona, soon formed the nucleus of his archaeological collections.

 Huntington kept defining his concept of the “Spanish Museum” in 1898, as he told his mother, “My collecting has always had for it a background—you know—a museum.
 The museum which must touch widely on arts, crafts, letters.
 It must condense the soul of Spain into meanings, through works of the hand and spirit. . . .
 I wish to know Spain as Spain and so express her—in a museum.
 It is about all I can do.
 If I can make a poem of a museum it will be easy to read.”
 As he had hoped, Huntington’s travels through Spain in 1892, 1896, and 1898 gave him new insight into the Spain that had escaped him in books.
 By 1898, he had come to the realization that his years of study on Hispanic culture had produced only a sterile, academic, and incomplete portrait of Spain.
 Through personal interaction with individuals from all levels of society, and in particular those of the countryside, Huntington felt that finally he had discovered the soul of Spain in its people.